 For minimal servicing and to maintain high image quality, SHARP recommends that this projector be installed in an area free from humidity, dust and cigarette smoke.
 When the projector is subjected to these environments, the vents and lens must be cleaned more often.
 As long as the projector is regularly cleaned, use in these environments will not reduce the overall operation life of the unit.
-Internal cleaning should only be performed by a Sharp Authorized Service Center or Dealer.
+Internal cleaning should only be performed by a Sharp Authorized Projector Dealer or Service Center.